yangzhou6666/CryptoLLM/README.md

 pip install -r requirements.txt
 ```

-2. To decompile the APK, you have to install [Jadx](https://github.com/skylot/jadx), a tool that requires JDK 11 or higher to run, in `./tool`.
+2. To decompile the APK, you have to install [Jadx](https://github.com/skylot/jadx), a tool that requires JDK 11 or higher to run, in `tool/`.

 ## Model
 We use four models (**CodeBERT-base**, **CodeGPT-small**, **CodeT5-small**, **ELECTRA-base**) in our experiments.

-You can train the models and apply them to CryptoLLM.
+You can train these models and apply them to CryptoLLM.

 ### Dataset
 * Original Dataset: 17,661 (benign: 8,689/misuse: 8,972)